Paramesonephric duct: Anti-Müllerian hormone

-The development of the paramesonephric (Müllerian) ducts is controlled by the presence or absence of anti-Müllerian hormone (AMH; also known as Müllerian-inhibiting substance, "MIF" for "Müllerian-inhibiting factor", "MIH" for "Müllerian-inhibiting hormone", or "APH" for anti-paramesonephric hormone).
+The further development of the paramesonephric (Müllerian) ducts is controlled by anti-Müllerian hormone (AMH; also known as Müllerian-inhibiting substance, "MIF" for "Müllerian-inhibiting factor", "MIH" for "Müllerian-inhibiting hormone", or "APH" for anti-paramesonephric hormone).

-AMH is a glycoprotein hormone that is secreted by sustentacular cells (Sertoli cells) in males as they begin their morphologic differentiation in response to SRY expression.
+AMH is a glycoprotein hormone that is secreted by Sertoli cells (a type of sustentacular cell) in males as they begin their morphologic differentiation in response to SRY expression.
 AMH begins to be secreted around week 8, which in turn causes the paramesonephric ducts to regress very rapidly between the 8th and 10th weeks.
 However, small paramesonephric ducts can still be identified, and the remnants can be detected in the adult male, located in the appendix testis, a small cap of tissue associated with the testis.
 Remnants of the paramesonephric ducts can also be found in the prostatic utricle, an expansion of the prostatic urethra at the center of the seminal colliculus.

+When AMH is present, it first activates AMHR2 (AMH receptor-type II) expressed by the MDM (mesenchymal) cells surrounding the duct.
+The activation of AMHR2 causes the expression of "type 1" receptors, which include ACVR1 (ALK2), BMPR1A (ALK3), or BMPR1B (ALK6).
+Both types I and II are required for the correct development of the male reproductive system.
+Collectively they initiate Smad signaling and lead to the expression of apoptosis-encouraging metalloproteases.